Pre-existing Injuries/Occupational Illnesses in Workers’ Comp Claims NJ

 These benefits are critical because a catastrophic injury could prevent you from returning to work for an extended period of time.
 While you are recovering from your work-related injury, you and your loved ones will be deprived of a regular paycheck and possibly other forms of income.
 Further stressors to your financial situation are the need to pay expensive medical bills, necessary physical therapy treatments, other hospital services, and prescription medication.
 An experienced workers’ comp attorney can help you review your income benefits and ensure that your employer does not undervalue the types of compensation you can receive.

-The personal injury and workers’ compensation lawyers at Kamensky Cohen & Riechelson (KCR) are strong advocates for the legal rights of injured workers.
+The personal injury and workers’ compensation lawyers at Cohen & Riechelson (CR) are strong advocates for the legal rights of injured workers.
 We have been helping clients file workers’ compensation claims in New Jersey and Pennsylvania since 1972.
-KCR will represent you throughout the legal process and stand by your side during settlement negotiations and in workers’ compensation court.
+CR will represent you throughout the legal process and stand by your side during settlement negotiations and in workers’ compensation court.
 We will see that you get the medical and income benefits you deserve.

 Do I need to Prove Fault When Filing a Hamilton, NJ Workers’ Comp Claim?